 Dividend Value ETFs

-Value stocks, like those targeted by dividend value ETFs, are those that operate in relatively stable industries but are priced cheaply compared to the potential value of the company.
+Value stocks vs. growth are those that operate in relatively stable industries, but are priced cheaply compared to the potential value of the company.

 High Dividend Yield ETFs

 This category of ETFs goes after stocks that produce high dividend yields.
-But here’s the rub: While the payout for these stocks may be big, it doesn’t necessarily mean that the stock will grow particularly fast.
+But here’s the rub: While the payout for these stocks may be higher than others, it doesn’t necessarily mean that the stock will grow particularly fast.
 In other words, you may be trading swift share price growth for high dividend yields.

-Some dividend ETFs target the so-called “Dogs of the Dow”.
+Some dividend ETFs target the so-called “Dogs of the Dow.”
 The Dow is an index that comprises the 30 largest U.S. industrial stocks.
-The “dogs” are the 10 highest-paying dividend stocks within this index, yet they also tend to be the lowest performers when it comes to price gain—hence their slightly unflattering moniker.
+The “dogs” are the 10 highest-paying dividend stocks within this index, yet they also tend to be the lowest performers when it comes to price gain.

 Reinvesting Dividends

-Reinvesting dividends is the process of using the income collected from a holding and immediately buying more shares of the stock or ETF that pays out the dividend.
-The practice is commonly known as dividend-reinvestment plans (DRIP).
+Reinvesting dividends is the process of using the income collected from shares of a dividend stock or dividend ETF and immediately buying more shares of the same stock or ETF.
+The practice is commonly known as a dividend-reinvestment plan (DRIP).
+It’s important to remember, however, that companies are not required to pay dividends, and those that are paying dividends now may choose to stop.

 The Takeaway